ogradyc01/GoldenCheetah/ChartTypes_Rides.md

 ![HR vs Power Colors] (https://raw.githubusercontent.com/GoldenCheetah/GoldenCheetah/master/doc/wiki/HR_vs_Power_Colors.jpg)

+The Power@150 value is estimation of your PWC150 value based on ride data.
+PWC150 (Physical Work Capacity at HR 150) is a measure in diagnostics - it follows a tiered test protocol but ends with the HR of its name (here 150).
+For further details, please use the search engine of your choice with the given key words.

 ## Google Map / Bing Map

 If GPS data is available, the ride is shown on a Google Map, or a Bing Map. _Note: You need to be connected to the internet._